cre-dev/xml2db/README.md

-# Loading complex XML files to a relational database
+# Loading XML files into a relational database

 `xml2db` is a Python package which allows parsing and loading XML files into a relational database.
-It is designed to handle complex XML files which cannot be denormalized to flat tables.
-It works out of the box, without any custom mapping rules.
+It handles complex XML files which cannot be denormalized to flat tables, and works out of the box, without any custom mapping rules.

 It can be used within an [Extract, Load, Transform](https://docs.getdbt.com/terms/elt) data pipeline pattern as it allows loading XML files into a relational data model which is very close from the source data, yet easy to work with.